 The same standards of professionalism and confidentiality apply no matter what the medium of communication.
-Posting inappropriate comments or photographs, or describing a patient's care on a social media site can damage your reputation and lead to disciplinary action as well as unwanted media attention.
+Posting inappropriate comments/photographs or describing a patient's care on a social media site, such as Facebook or Twitter, can damage your reputation and lead to disciplinary action as well as unwanted media attention.

 Patients posting damaging and negative comments about you on patient feedback sites could test your professionalism.
-In this situation, talk to your employer, supervisor, medical school or Medical Protection to discuss the situation and the best way forward.
+Talk to your employer, supervisor, medical school or Medical Protection to discuss the situation and the best way forward.
+As a general rule, GP practices should aim to reply to all feedback, to thank the patient for their comments, demonstrate any changes that will be made as a result and, in some cases, to invite the commenter to discuss the matter further offline.

 With the rise of social media, news stories are frequently shared and discussed online.
-It is important to resist responding to any content in which you are featured, as this could exacerbate matters and your comments could be reported on by the media.
+It is important to resist responding to content that you are featured in, as this could exacerbate matters and your comments could be reported on by the media.

-Ensure your medical team is aware of the need to protect patient confidentiality and privacy.
+Ensure your team is aware of the need to protect patients confidentiality and privacy.